MicrosoftDocs/win32-pr.pt-br/desktop-src/SecAuthZ/microsoft-interop-security-azroles-iazobjectpicker-interface.md

 ### <a name="properties"></a>Propriedades

-A interface **Microsoft.
-Interop.
-Security.
-AzRoles.
-IAzObjectPicker** tem essas propriedades.
+A interface **Microsoft.Interop.Security.AzRoles.IAzObjectPicker** tem essas propriedades.